 - A three or four digit error code appears.
-Look up the number in the error code table that begins on page 50. - A blue box containing an error code and message appear.
+Look up the number in the error code table that begins on page 52. - A blue box containing an error code and message appears.
 Follow the instructions in the message.
 For instructions on using the Configuration Utility, see page 59. - A blinking cursor appears.
 Check your Services and Support Guide for information on obtaining service. - The image on the screen is unreadable (the image is scrolling, blinking, or flashing).
-Follow these - a.
+Follow these steps: - a.
 You may have selected a Monitor Frequency setting that your monitor does not support.
 Follow the steps under "Monitor Frequency" on page 10 to select another setting. - b.
-Disable the Power-on Password option in the Configuration Utility and record any settings that you have changed (customized) from the default settings (for example, Monitor Frequency).
+Disable the Power-on Password option in the Configuration Utility.
+Record any settings that you have changed (customized) from the default settings (for example, Monitor Frequency).
+You will have to reenter these later.
 For instructions on using the Configuration Utility, see page 59. - c.
 Turn off the system unit.
 Reset your computer by holding down both mouse buttons while you turn on the system unit.
 Release the mouse buttons when something appears on your screen.